 We explore our temporary abode in growing wonder.
 It’s a jungle in here!
 The place breathes exotic wildness, the air trembles with danger.
-Scary foot prints everywhere.
+Scary foot prints everywhere, decorating rugs and curtains.
 Wherever we look, wild animals leap, dance, and perch on ledges, shelves and walls.
 Trapped in framed art work, they look at us hungrily.

 A cheetah perches on a shelf, ready to leap, reeds and dry grass sprouting out of its head: It’s a vase.
 (See photo at top of post).
 High up on a kitchen cupboard, a lion observes us with royal hauteur.